 Cyberpunk 2077 was announced way back in 2012, and the past seven years of news paint CD Projekt's sci-fi RPG as a behemoth of a game, even bigger than The Witcher 3.
 Like The Wild Hunt, Cyberpunk 2077 is first and foremost an RPG, quest director Mateusz Tomaszkiewicz said recently in an interview with AreaJugones, with "a strong narrative component" leading its FPS combat.
 We're getting our own close-up look at Cyberpunk 2077's gameplay at E3 2019 and can tell you about that mix of shooting and role playing soon enough.

-At E3 2018 PC Gamer was among the first to sit down and watch an hour-long demo that showed off a dizzying variety of Cyberpunk's systems, character progression, and combat.
-As for E3 2019, CD Projekt RED says will be the company's "most important" E3 ever, which we can now agree is true as action star Keanu Reeves came out on stage to give the game's release date at the Microsoft press conference.
+At last year's E3, PC Gamer was among the first to sit down and watch an hour-long demo that showed off a dizzying variety of Cyberpunk's systems, character progression, and combat.
+CD Projekt RED promised that E3 2019 would will be the company's "most important" E3 ever, which we can now agree is true as action star Keanu Reeves came out on stage to give the game's release date at the Microsoft press conference.

 When is Cyberpunk 2077 coming out?
 What will its story be like?
 Will it really look that good?
 Here's everything we know about Cyberpunk 2077 so far.